shibasis0801/bifrost/README.md

 W

 ### React Native
-We use Hermes and pure Turbo Modules ( no autolinking )
+We use Hermes and pure Turbo Modules

 ### Modules